 Storm Surge Inundation Maps

-The following links point to maps which indicate the areas of Lancaster County that would most likely flood in the event of a hurricane.
+The map linked below indicates the areas of Lancaster County that would most likely flood in the event of a hurricane.
 The map is color coded according to storm severity with category 1 being the least severe storm and category 5 being the most severe storm.

 Fire and EMS Apparatus Access to Structures